Our Story

 Growing the Movement

-Year after year, the event grows.
-Chronixx, Jesse Royal, and Warrior King grace the stage.
-The plastic-free mandate is established.
-Kingston takes notice.
+Year after year, the event continued to grow, featuring Jamaica's renowned artistes such as Chronixx, Jesse Royal, and Warrior King.
+The plastic-free mandate was also established.

 The BYOC Campaign

-Earth Hour Jamaica wins the prestigious Energy Globe Award for cultural programming — one of the world's most significant environmental prizes.
+Due to the COVID-19 pandemic, Earth Hour was held virtually, with thousands of viewers logging on to the celebration.
+The event also won the prestigious Energy Globe Award for cultural programming — one of the world's most significant environmental prizes.

 KHERI & Expansion

-The Kingston Harbour Eco-Restoration Initiative (KHERI) launches.
+The event expanded, finding its new home at Palm Drive Hope Gardens.
+Earth Hour Ja also introduced the Kingston Harbour Eco-Restoration Initiative (KHERI).
 A pontoon system extracts over 7 tons of waste from the harbour.
-Partnerships with UBER and local eco-businesses deepen.

-KHERI wins the 2025 National Energy Globe Award, cementing the Esirom Foundation as a leader in environmental restoration in the Caribbean.
+In 2025, Esirom Entertainment partnered with the Esirom Foundation and saw our biggest staging yet, with roughly 5,000 patrons in attendance.
+Esirom Foundation's special project KHERI also won the 2025 National Energy Globe Award, cementing them as a leader in environmental restoration in the Caribbean.

 The Premium Eco-Festival